-Visit the homepage of any European, UK, or Australian retail CFD broker and the first piece of regulated content you see, usually in 9-point grey type at the bottom of the screen, is the loss-rate disclosure.
+Visit the homepage of any European, UK or Australian retail CFD broker and the first piece of regulated content you see, usually in small grey type at the bottom of the screen, is the loss-rate disclosure.
 It looks something like this:

-The number changes by broker and updates every quarter.
-It is a useful piece of information for the regulator, who designed the disclosure, and a less useful one for the customer reading it.
-Most retail customers see the number, do an internal calculation that goes "but I will be in the 24%," and click "Open Account."
+The number is a useful piece of information for the regulator, who designed the disclosure, and a less useful one for the customer reading it.
+Most retail customers see the figure, do an internal calculation that goes "but I will be in the 20 to 30 percent who do not lose," and click "Open Account."

 This is not the most informative line on the page.
 The disclosures that come next, written in dense PDF documents linked from the footer, contain four specific data points that are far more useful for deciding whether to deposit money.
 They are rarely read.